Image showing rucked asphalt due to incompatible deck coating

 On a phase by phase basis, the USL operational team then began to install the Masterseal Traffic 2205 system, beginning with the Mastertop P660 primer which is broadcast with a filler aggregate to leave a light even cover.
 This step of the installation process also allows any significant dimpled/crimped areas of asphalt to be significantly reduced.

 Image of primed deck

 Once the primer has fully cured, the high performing, crack bridging and spray applied Masterseal M800 waterproof membrane is installed, to leave a completely watertight and highly flexible layer.
 The membrane is also spray applied to all details ensuring a homogenous and monolithic finish is achieved.
 Once cured, an M880 wearing course is then applied including a further broadcast of aggregate, and finally top coat TC681 is applied as the final finish coat.

 At Gloucester, the TC681 top coat is being applied in contrasting grey colours to create the 'pad' effect.
 The 'pad' layout, made popular by Q-Park, provides a very professional looking car park surface, and avoids the use of white lines to define parking bays.
 As well as eliminating the use of white lines (which can often be an on-going maintenance item), vehicles park on the pads themselves, meaning any oil/fuel stains are masked by the dark grey deck coating.

-Images above of finished deck at Eastgate Centre
+Images above of finished deck with waterproof paint at Eastgate Centre

 Of course, many clients opt for the introduction of bright and vibrant colours as part of their car park refurbishment project, and USL have experience of numerous colour combinations.
 However, the most important consideration before embarking on your asphalt over-coating project is to ensure that the coating being considered is fully compatible with the asphalt, can demonstrate a decent track record and is accompanied by a meaningful and robust materials and workmanship guarantee.